 3. Participate in a Virtual Clinic

 Winston & Strawn started a virtual clinic for Deferred Action for Childhood Arrivals (DACA) recipients.
 The clinic uses online meeting software to communicate with clients regarding immigration matters.
-California has online virtual clinics as well.
 Check with your state’s bar association for more information to find out what opportunities are available.

 4. Conduct Online Training for Other Lawyers in Your Practice Area

 If you are knowledgeable in a practice area that impacts lower-income clients, consider conducting training sessions on the basics of the area to enable other lawyers to assist.
-A quick webinar may help lawyers understand how best to triage and refer clients during the crisis.
+A quick webinar may help lawyers understand how best to triage and refer clients.

 5. Do Research and Write Briefs for Criminal Appeals